Ali-Akbar Raefipour: Lawsuit

 In 2020, Mohammad-Javad Azari Jahromi, Iran's Minister of Information and Communications Technology, sued him for jamming electronic GPS systems near an airport.

 Saudi Arabia

 In July 2023, while visiting Saudi Arabia, he was banned from leaving the country and stayed in the Iranian consulate while the Iranian ministry of foreign affairs worked for his release.
 He asked his supporters not to burn Saudi Arabian flags while he was there.
 He criticised the murder of Jamal Khashoggi.
 He accused the Saudi state of illegally trying to destroy House of Kaaba.
 He called The House of Saud "the new Saddam".
 He claimed that the 2015 Mina stampede was a deliberate act of killing of Shias.

 He's called Wahabism modern Jahiliyyah saying they have rabies He opposed the 2023 rapprochement between Iran and Saudi Arabia.
-He condemned Saudi mass execution in 2022, has claimed funding of Iran International comes through Saudi Neanderthals.
-He is also of a position on Aisha not welcome in Saudi Arabia.
-He has blamed the assassination of Qasem Soleimani on the Saudi execution of Nimr al-Nimr.
+He condemned Saudi mass execution in 2022, has claimed funding of Iran International comes through Saudi Neanderthals.He has blamed the assassination of Qasem Soleimani on the Saudi execution of Nimr al-Nimr.